Free GPTBot Access Check

 Is your site visible to ChatGPT, Perplexity, and Claude?
 The answer lives in your robots.txt.
 Most sites either block all AI crawlers by accident or allow training crawlers while blocking the retrieval bots that actually feed live answers - so nothing shows up in AI search results.
 This page shows the correct user-agent strings and snippets for the six crawlers that matter.

-Use this inside Claude or Cursor: the @automatelab/ai-seo-mcp includes a check_robots tool that fetches your robots.txt and reports which AI crawlers are blocked, which are allowed, and which are missing entirely - no copy-paste required.
+The @automatelab/ai-seo-mcp package exposes a check_robots tool that fetches your robots.txt and reports which AI crawlers are blocked, allowed, or missing entirely - no copy-paste required.
+Works in Claude Code, Cursor, and any MCP-compatible host.

 What GPTBot and OAI-SearchBot actually do

-The most common trap: a site adds User-agent: * / Disallow: / (intended to block one unwanted bot) and accidentally blocks every crawler not given an explicit Allow rule - including all six AI crawlers listed below.
-Check your robots.txt for a catch-all Disallow before assuming any individual bot is allowed.
+The common trap: a stray User-agent: * / Disallow: / rule silently blocks every crawler not given an explicit Allow - including all six below.
+Check your robots.txt for a catch-all Disallow before assuming any individual bot is reachable.

 The six crawlers to allow